PRIVATE DAY TRIPS FROM BELGRADE TO THE RIVER DANUBE - TOURS OF THE IRON GATES

 GOLUBAC FORTRESS stands on a cliff right at the entrance to the Iron Gates.
 Due to its strategic position, the mighty fortress, with its eight tall towers and crenelated walls, was a scene of many battles.
 It was erected in the 14th century at the borders of the medieval Serbian Principality and the Kingdom of Hungary.
 Golubac was an important stronghold controlling the land and water routes connecting the East and the West of Europe.

-PRIVATE DAY TRIP FROM BELGRADE TO THE IRON GATES AND DJERDAP NATIONAL PARK
+PRIVATE DAY TRIP TO THE IRON GATES AND DJERDAP NATIONAL PARK

-During the visits to the Museum of Lepenski Vir and the Museum of Vinca, you will learn about two splendid cultures of the Danube Valley Civilisations.
+During the visits to the Museum of Lepenski Vir and the Museum of Vinca, you will learn about two splendid cultures of the DANUBE VALLEY CIVILIZATIONS.

 The Neolithic culture of VINCA represents a unique society of our desired ideal future.
 Vinca was a metropolis, a prosperous trading center, and the meeting point of the routes from different parts of Europe and Asia.
 It was a society of industrious artisans, traders, farmers, and miners who lived peacefully without wars and any social ranking for over two millennia.
 Their homes in large and comfortable multi-storeyed buildings had perfect insulation.